rasheedamir/fmu-core/README.md

 mvn resources:resources liquibase:update -P<profile_name>
 Invoking the resources is necessary in order to have the liquibase.properties placeholders filtered.
 The -P option tells Maven the profile to use and thus the set of values (from the filter properties file) to use for filtering.

+##Testing

+###Unit Tests
+We use the Surefire Maven plugin to run our unit tests.
+Run following command to run unit tests:

+mvn clean test

+###Integration Tests
+The Failsafe Maven plugin is used to execute our integration tests.
+Run following command to run integration tests:

+mvn clean verify -P integration-test